Dan McEwan

 Plane, Gouge, Saw

-Each board holds memory—of wind, season, and soil—and every tool mark is a response to that grain.
+Each board holds memory and every tool mark is a response to that grain.
 It is a practice that resists haste: to work wood well is to slow down, to listen, and to adjust.
 Through this process, the maker learns not only technique but judgment—when to cut, when to wait, and when to let the wood speak

 Anvil & Fire